loading...

 pass the challenge, receive a signed jwt. bounced back to where they came from with the token in the url. stored locally, lasts 24h by default.

-no sdk, no complicated setup. just a script tag and a dashboard.
+no sdk, no complicated setup. just a script tag and a comprehensive dashboard where you can view everything.

-client script is under 2kb. it won't touch your lighthouse score.
+minified client script is under 2kb. it will barely touch your lighthouse score.

-verification state lives in a signed jwt. your site never calls a database.
+verification state lives in a signed jwt. your site never calls a database, only we do

 ip-level limits built in. bots hammering the challenge endpoint get progressively longer timeouts.